CollectionBuilder/collectionbuilder.github.io/_docs/04_config/collection.md

 {:.typefilter .alert .alert-warning}
 **Important! -->** **CDM and SA Users**, you *must* change the data field in 'Page Gen' to reflect the metadata CSV the collection is using. ***This should be the same entry as "metadata" above***.

 "Data" is the only field you need to change.
-Leave the following fields the way they are in the _config.yml template you downloaded:
+Leave the following fields the way they are in the default _config.yml template you downloaded:

 - **template**: The layout of the pages generated.
 	- CollectionBuilder entry --> `items`

 - **name**: Determines how the url will be written.
 For CollectionBuilder, we use is the "*objectid*" metadata field to generate the url.
-	- CollectionBulider entry --> `objectid`
+	- CollectionBuilder entry --> `objectid`

 - **dir**: Determines the directory or folder in which the item pages are stored when the site is built.
 	- CollectionBuilder entry --> `items`